-Mining domain Sulcor Limestone Mine Infrastructure area This mining domain currently contains access roads within the site.
-Active Mining (Open Pit Void) Open pit mining utilises conventional drill & blast and load & haul techniques to extract limestone.
-Blasted limestone is either crushed at site using an in-pit mobile crusher or loaded at the mine face directly into trucks and despatched to Attunga for crushing and screening.
-Water Management Area There are currently two water management areas.
+Mining domain Spatial Reference Code Sulcor Limestone Mine Infrastructure area 1 This mining domain currently contains access roads within the site.
+Water Management Area 3 There are currently two water management areas.
 WMA1 wraps around a small part of the southern end of the overburden area, closest to Sulcor Rd.
 WMA2 sits just above WMA1.
-Overburden/Waste Emplacement Area There are overburden sites southwest of Pit A (the current pit).
+Overburden/Waste Emplacement Area 4 There are overburden sites southwest of Pit A (the current pit).
 At the time of writing, only OEA1, OEA2 and OEA3 exist, as these were the overburden sites used in previous mining.
-Additional overburden emplacement areas will be allocated to the southwest of the pit, and an overburden emplacement area will be constructed northwest of Pit A. Undisturbed Areas The eastern side of the mining lease contains old, cropped farmland that is unlikely to be disturbed during mining operations.
+Additional overburden emplacement areas will be allocated to the southwest of the pit, and an overburden emplacement area will be constructed northwest of Pit A. Pit A will also be backfilled with overburden from Pit B. Active Mining (Open Pit Void) 5 Open pit mining utilises conventional drill & blast and load & haul techniques to extract limestone.
+Blasted limestone is either crushed at site using an in-pit mobile crusher or loaded at the mine face directly into trucks and despatched to Attunga for crushing and screening.